Current Projects

 I installed a small 3.5mm phono socket at the rear that allows for the attachment of a remote control so that the meter can be controlled off-camera in a similar way to the internal knob in the video below.
 Where the different selections between smooth and pulsating control of the meter will give the film makers the flexibility for different scenarios during the film.

-This Electric Go-Cart was built completely from roadside junk over a year period and was completed in 2001 as the result of a challenge I had with the young man in the photo.
-He didn't believe anything was really fun or cool unless it was new and cost money, so after some discussion the challenge was to help him design and build a go-cart out of road-side junk.
+This electric Go-Cart was built completely from roadside junk over a year period and was completed in 2001 as the result of a challenge I had with the young man in the photo.
+He didn't believe anything was really fun or cool unless it was new and cost money, so after some discussion the challenge was to help him build a go-cart entirely out of road-side junk.

 One of my most fond childhood memories is the rumble as a dozens of kids racing down the road on billy-carts, made from a hodge-podge of road side junk in the 70's.
 The junk in those days was not much different to what we see today, but we always found ways to cobble something mobile together and role down a hill on it.